 Students may choose from several degree options:

-- Students majoring in history must take 15-21 semester hours of required courses:
+- Students majoring in history must take the following required courses:

 - History 2560: Early Modern World History

 - History 3555: Modern World History